Skyscanner/backpack-ios/CONTRIBUTING.md

 In this document we describe how to setup this repository for development and the release process.

+## Codestyle

+Please follow the [New York Times Objective-C style-guide](https://github.com/NYTimes/objective-c-style-guide) when writing Objective-C. Follow other conventions and patterns established in the source code already when the style-guide cannot help you.
+The goal is that the codebase should look like it was written by a single author.

+Wrap all Objective-C in `NS_ASSUME_NONNULL_BEGIN` and `NS_ASSUME_NONNULL_END` blocks.
+Make sure to annotate any types that are nullable correctly.

 ## Environment

 We use both Ruby and Node in this project.
 To manage these language runtimes we recommend using [`rbenv`][0] and [`nvm`][1] respectively.
 You should ensure you have these installed or some other means of handling Ruby and Node versions.
 The required ruby version is specified in `.ruby-version` and the Node version is in `.nvmrc`.